subhash-karthik/subhash-karthik.github.io/_posts/2018-04-01-winequality.md

 ### Model selection using 10 fold cross-validation

-Training set MSE is generally an underestimate of the test MSE.This because when we fit a model to the training data using least squares we find the parameters for which the model minimizes the train MSE.So training error decreases as we increase more number of variables.
+Training set MSE is generally an underestimate of the test MSE.
+This because when we fit a model to the training data using least squares we find the parameters for which the model minimizes the train MSE.
+So training error decreases as we increase more number of variables.
 So by picking a model with lowest train MSE, we may over fit the model.
 There are number of techniques for adjusting the training error for the model size.
 Few popular approaches are

 -   Akaike Information Criterion (AIC)